Intro: Make Sliding Barn Doors Using Skateboard Wheels

 So I began to snoop around for some sort of alternative I could fabricate myself.
-And the biggest obstacle for the any DIY approach sliding doors turned out to be the wheels/rollers.
-I needed something study enough to take abuse, made for exterior use, would roll smoothly, and wouldn’t cost an arm and a leg.
-While prowling around in my shop for something like that I happened to stumble on my son’s old skateboard.
+And the biggest obstacle to any DIY sliding doors turned out to be the wheels/rollers.
+I needed something that was made for exterior use, would roll smoothly, and that was heavy duty enough to take abuse while not costing an arm and a leg.
+While prowling around in my shop for something that fit the bill I happened to stumble on my son’s old skateboard.
 And the wheels looked like a perfect candidate for the job.

-After a few minutes price shopping on-line, I ordered a set of 4 skateboard wheels and bearings from Newclue Inc. via Amazon.
-The total price of the wheels shipped to my door was $17.35.
+After a few minutes of price shopping online I ordered a set of four skateboard wheels and bearings from Newclue Inc. via Amazon.
+The total price of the wheels with shipping was $17.35.

 Next I needed a rail for the wheels to glide on.
 I found the solution in the electrical department at Home Depot.
-It’s called Superstrut and a 10' length sells for $15.
-It’s a three sided channel of heavy gauge galvanized steel.
-Unfortunately it didn’t come in 12' lengths, which is what I could have best used, so I had to purchase two ten footers for $30.
-To provide a little additional strength I decided to top off the Superstrut with two 6 foot lengths of 1x1 angle iron at a cost of $26.
-I doubt this extra precaution was necessary and the rail could be built without it.
+It’s called Superstrut, and a 10' length sells for $15.
+Superstrut is a three-sided channel of heavy gauge galvanized steel.
+Unfortunately it didn’t come in 12' lengths, which is what I would have preferred to use, so I had to purchase two ten-footers for $30.
+To provide a little additional strength I topped off the Superstrut with two 6-foot lengths of 1x1 angle iron at a cost of $26.
+I doubt this extra precaution was necessary and think the rail could be built without it.

 My finished sliding barn door hardware cost a grand total of $95.
-Yes, it is quite a bit more than simple hinges and a hasp lock, but it is also well under the very cheapest commercial price of $246 for barn door sliders.
+Yes, this is quite a bit more than simple hinges and a hasp lock, but it is also well under the cost of the very cheapest commercial price for barn door sliders of $246.

 Here is how I fabricated the barn door skateboard rollers.